stellar/dashboard/README.md

 ```
 npm install
-gulp
+yarn start
 ```

-If you wish to use backend server API start this command in another terminal window:
+If you wish to use backend server API start this command in another terminal
+window:

 ```
 DEV=true node ./app.js
 ```

-It will create a proxy to `browser-sync` server started by gulp at:
+It will create a server at:

 ```
 http://localhost:5000